ApplianceFaults

 Why is this happening?

-1. Heating circuit or heat pump fault
+1. Heating circuit or heat-pump fault inside the dishwasher

-3. Internal wiring or heater-related component fault
+3. Internal wiring or connector fault affecting the heater circuit

 What this usually points to